Fisherman stands up in his W500 Kayak and finds his way in flooded grass flats

 Of course when the weather started to improve the W500 is great for a quick trip back to the fish camp.

-2 thoughts on “Fisherman finds his way with his W500 in a sea of flooded grass flats”
+2 thoughts on “Fisherman stands up in his W500 Kayak and finds his way in flooded grass flats”

 1. Most people who fish out of kayaks can’t stand up in them safely, but they can always use a periscope for scouting! 😉 I can already see the discussions about this idea in kayak fishing forums… “My periscope is taller!” – “Yeah, but mine has a hi-res video camera built in!”